-Leaving behind the cool climate of Da Lat we’ll head for the Vietnamese coast, stopping for refreshments and for those who want to hop off at the coastal city of Nha Trang.
+Leaving behind the cool climate of Da Lat we’ll head for the Vietnamese coast, stopping for refreshments at the coastal city of Nha Trang, a popular beach destination to hop off for those who have the time.
 Driving on your destination is the tiny fishing village of Bai Xep located along a stretch of sandy white beach.
-Kick back and relax in this peaceful village setting, untouched by rampant tourism, where locals wave and greet you with smiles.
+Kick back and relax in this peaceful village setting well off the beaten tourist track and as yet untouched by rampant tourism.
+Don’t be surprised when the locals wave and greet you with welcoming smiles.

 Today you are free to enjoy this remote coastal location and all it has to offer.
 Swim, snorkel and take long walks on the beach, learn to paddle a traditional round boat, go fishing and cook your catch for tea, wander the village and get to know the friendly locals or just relax at your comfortable seaside guesthouse.

-A coastal drive takes us to the popular tourist spot Hoi An.
-We’ll stop along the way to visit the My Lai Memorial, a site that commemorates an event that marked a turning point in the American War, before arriving in Hoi An.
-A UNESCO World Heritage town, Hoi An is a must see town, with beautifully restored and preserved French Colonial architecture, funky bars, outstanding restaurants, art galleries, souvenir shops and countless tailor shops.
+A coastal drive takes us to the popular tourist spot and UNESCO World Heritage town of Hoi An.
+Before arriving in Hoi An, we’ll stop along the way to visit the My Lai Memorial, a site that commemorates an event that marked a turning point in the American War.
+Hoi An is a must-see destination, with beautifully restored and preserved French Colonial architecture, funky bars, outstanding restaurants, art galleries, souvenir shops and countless tailor shops.
 With glorious beaches so close nearby, this is paradise!
-A great spot to hop off and enjoy the local nightlife; try local delicacies (and beers), then meander home through the motorbike free streets.
+A great spot to hop off and enjoy the local nightlife, try local delicacies (and beers), then meander home through the motorbike free streets.

 Today is free for you to explore this charming town.
 Get some tailoring done, take a leisurely cycle to the beach, or just enjoy the tasty local coffee at one of the many restaurants around town.
 When the sun goes down this is when Hoi An really turns on its charm.
 Paper and fabric lanterns are lit throughout streets, bathing the historical French colonial and Chinese architecture in a warm glow.
 Take a sunset stroll through the old town, and try a local delicacy called the ‘White Rose’ - a dumpling stuffed with shrimp or pork bunched into the shape of a rose.
 Apparently the recipe is a family secret, held by only one family who supply all the restaurants around town.

-Today you head for Hue, Vietnam’s most liveable city.
-Here the people are friendly and modern architecture sits side by side with century old buildings.
+Today you travel to Hue, considered Vietnam’s most liveable city.
 Surrounded by rolling hills and located on the Perfume River, Hue is regarded as the cultural and spiritual centre of Vietnam and is the former home to the Vietnamese emperors.
-Here you’ll see many elaborately decorated temples and beautiful pagodas, including the seven-storied Thien Mu Pagoda - where the most famous Vietnamese monk is buried, the intricate Citadel and Forbidden Purple City.
+Here you’ll see many elaborately decorated temples and beautiful pagodas, including the seven-storied Thien Mu Pagoda (where the most famous Vietnamese monk is buried), the intricate Citadel and Forbidden Purple City.
 This is a great place to take a motorbike tour of the Vietnamese countryside.
-Travel on the back of a motorbike through rice paddies, quaint, rural villages and down tiny roads and discover a little bit of the ‘real’ Vietnam.
+Travel on the back of a motorbike through rice paddies, quaint rural villages and down tiny roads to discover a little bit of the ‘real’ Vietnam.

-Today we visit the spectacular rural area of Phong Nha-Ke Bang National Park, 45km from Dong Hoi.
+On this free day we visit the spectacular rural area of Phong Nha-Ke Bang National Park, 45km from Dong Hoi.
 This area has pristine rivers (perfect for a refreshing dip or kayak) and boasts a number of impressive caves, including the recently discovered Thien Duong Cave.
-Inside you’ll find glittering limestone walls, phallus shaped stalagmites and stalactites, claw shaped formations, and a limestone waterfall.
-This afternoon you have the option to go on a guided tour of the ‘Dark Cave,’ suitably named as such because the rock is black.
-This is an exciting adventure where you’ll explore the caves darkness with the help of a head torch, discover ancient fossils and slide down muddy ridges, all while Asian bats fly overhead.
+Inside you’ll find glittering limestone walls, impressive stalagmites and stalactites and a limestone waterfall.
+This afternoon you have the option to go on a guided tour of the ‘Dark Cave’, suitably named as such because the rock is black.
+This is an exciting adventure where you’ll explore the cave’s darkness with the help of a head torch, discover ancient fossils and slide down muddy ridges, all while Asian bats fly overhead.
 Afterwards, back at the mouth of the cave you can wash off all the mud by spending the afternoon swimming and playing in the river.